drvinceknight/Nashpy/paper.md

 corresponds to a coordinate at which no participant has any incentive to change their choice.

-As an example, consider the game of Rock Paper Scissors which can be represented mathematically using the following matrix:
+As an example, consider the game of Rock Paper Scissors, which can be represented mathematically using the following matrix:

 $$
 A=